24th Durham Blackboard

 Other weather is available

-We are pleased that we can now confirm the dates and venues.
-The 2026 conference will be held in the Teaching & Learning Centre in Durham.
+The 2026 conference will be held later this month in the Teaching & Learning Centre in Durham.
 For a change, the evening conference dinner will be held in a venue we last used in 2001 - the Dining Room of Hatfield College (a converted Georgian Coaching Inn on the historic Bailey).

 The optional pre-conference workshops will be on the afternoon of Wednesday the 22nd of April in the Teaching & Learning Centre from 2 to 5pm.
 The full two day conference will be on Thursday the 23rd and Friday the 24th of April, with the evening conference dinner on Thursday night.